kayanbadejo/NYC_Payroll_Data/README.md

 - [Reference - Original Data source:](https://data.cityofnewyork.us/widgets/k397-673e?mobile_redirect=true)

 Key Columns and Descriptions
-The dataset (nycpayroll_2020.csv and nycpayroll_2021.csv) contains payroll data for Fiscal year 2020 and 2012 with several important columns critical for analysis.
+The datasets 'nycpayroll_2020.csv' and 'nycpayroll_2021.csv' contain payroll data for Fiscal years 2020 and 2021 with several important columns critical for analysis.
 Below is a summary of some key columns:

 Column Name  |  Description.
 - `FiscalYear: The fiscal year in which the payroll data was recorded.`